The RequirementsTo meet the basic qualifications for the Field Service Technician / Maintenance Mechanic role, you will have:

 Pictured: you may work on equipment like that shown here.
 Clean Energy subsidiary IMW Industries manufactures compressors (pictured above) and other CNG/LNG equipment, and NorthStar, Inc. designs, manufactures, and installs engineered natural gas fueling systems (below).
 IMW and NorthStar support Clean Energy's turnkey approach to providing natural gas fueling solutions.

 What's in It for YouStrong training -- you bring strong learning acumen and a great attitude and we'll provide the tools you need to succeed.
-The first week you'll shadow another Field Service Maintenance Mechanic who will show you the scope of the position and help you learn your assignment.
+The first week you'll shadow another Field Service Technician / Maintenance Mechanic who will show you the scope of the position and help you learn your assignment.
 Within the first few months, you'll also travel to Denver to attend a two-week group training session.
 And of course, you'll have your teammates and supervisor who can also answer questions as you are becoming acclimated.

 Career growth potential -- there are plenty of opportunities and growth options for our strong players.
 You might choose to pursue the traditional path to a Master Service Tech, move sideways into a Commissioning Tech role for opening new stations, or even pursue a degree focused on engineering or operations positions.
 With strong performance, talents and interest, you can chart the direction of your career with Clean Energy.